Lima Metro, Peru

 Lima Metro, also called Tren Eléctrico, is a rapid transit metropolitan railway that serves Lima, the capital city of Peru.
 It provides a transport link between different suburbs of the city with a population of over eight million.

-The Lima Metro project
+History of the Lima Metro project

 The proposals for a mass rapid transit system to serve the city of Lima were made in 1970s, with construction starting in 1986 but was abandoned midway as the country's economy plunged into a deep economical and social crisis.